Identifying Hospice Appropriate Referrals

 - Stroke (Cerebral Vascular Disease)

-- Must have a life-limiting disease process (approximately 6 months or less if the disease process follows its normal course)
+- One must have a life-limiting disease process (approximately 6 months or less if the disease process follows its normal course without medical intervention)

 - A checklist is used for determining functional performance (Palliative Performance Scale)